fixtse/o365-card/README.md

   * [Teams](#teams)

 ## Introduction
-Needs the [Office 365 Integration](https://github.com/RogerSelwyn/O365-HomeAssistant) to work
+Needs the [O365 Home Assistant Integration](https://github.com/RogerSelwyn/O365-HomeAssistant) to work

 [![Video Tutorial](http://img.youtube.com/vi/yKr5nMzOaAI/0.jpg)](http://www.youtube.com/watch?v=yKr5nMzOaAI "Integrating Office 365 into Home Assistant")

-This is a Card to show information from your Office 365 sensors into your home assistant dashboard.
+This is a Card to show information from your O365 sensors into your home assistant dashboard.
 The intend its to create a <b>simple</b> and easy to use card to show the sensors information in the dashboard.

-I made a video about the Office 365 integration and on my research, I couldn't find any other card that allowed me to show the information from the sensors easily.
+I made a video about the O365 integration and on my research, I couldn't find any other card that allowed me to show the information from the sensors easily.
 So I made this card to simplify the process for everyone that needs it.

 The Icon and the name of the card are taken from the sensor's configuration

-Once installed can be added from the Dashboard Panel, just search for Office365 Card, works with the Lovelace Config Editor.
+Once installed can be added from the Dashboard Panel, just search for O365 Card, works with the Lovelace Config Editor.

 <p align="center"><img src="img/config.webp" alt="lovelace config editor example"></p>